<< WHAT ARE THE REALISTIC ALTERNATIVES TO NEGOTIATING? >>

 of understanding the negotiating process.
 Even people unfamiliar with

-negotiating find learning to negotiate comes naturally when they see it in
+negotiating find learning to negotiate comes naturally when they see

 terms of barter and trade.
-Many who become involved in negotiating find it
+Many who become involved in negotiating

 exciting and very rewarding.
-Bring together a negotiating team in your group
+Bring together a negotiating team in your

 to work with your Steering Council (Core Group).
 Include people with

-experience in negotiating, those who like to barter and trade, and those with
+experience in negotiating, those who like to barter and trade, and

 an interest in Strategy.